kluzny/ada/README.md

 - provide a checksum when the model is downloaded
 - logging happens in a separate frame
 - gif/vid of Ada, doing the thing

+## TODO

+- Audit all the agent say calls, to make sure Ada isn't 'talking' when she doesn't need to e.g. help output, menus, code blocks
+- Response objects should have a .body method for all text, then a speakable method for text that should be spoken, again to not read code blocks
+- Think about how to get better phonetic answers, for instance can we return phonemes alongside text in the llm output, could that simply be infered by an llm pass after?

 ## Bugs